DARIAH-DE/TopicsExplorer/README.md

 > If you are on a Mac and get an error message saying that the file is from an “unidentified developer”, you can override it by holding control while double-clicking.
 The error message will still appear, but you will be given an option to run the file anyway.

-Linux user **have to** use the development version, but Windows and macOS users can of course also do this:
+Linux users **have to** use the development version, but Windows and macOS users can of course also do this:

 1. Go to the [release-section](https://github.com/DARIAH-DE/TopicsExplorer/releases) and download the **source code** as ZIP archive.
 2. Unzip the archive, e.g. using `unzip` via the command-line.